marcuslull/AIGM/README.md

 *   Narrative AI: Manages the overall narrative flow, story events, and world-building. [cite: 25]
 *   History AI: Maintains a record of past events, lore, and character backgrounds. [cite: 26]
 *   Master AI: Oversees the entire system, handles complex or unexpected situations, and ensures consistency across all AIs. [cite: 27]
+*   **Continuity AI:** Monitors and evaluates all game communication, both deferral objects and player/GM text, to ensure narrative consistency and quality.
+*   **Handoff AI:** Analyzes all deferral objects to provide feedback and suggest improvements to inter-AI communication efficiency and effectiveness.

 ## AI Communication